 Contributions are tax deductible as permitted by law.

-Donate online securely through PayPal using your credit card OR a PayPal account.
+Donate online securely through Vendini using your credit card or call us at 212-866-0468.

 Send a check to:

 Gotham Early Music Scene, Inc. 340 Riverside Drive, Suite 1A New York, NY 10025